wrodiger/ObjectView/README.md

 # ObjectView
-Simple wireframe rendering application with rotations and transformations.
+Simple wireframe rendering application with rotations, transformations and perspective.